 It’s time you start saying, No Excuses.

-The book that launched the “No Excuse Mom” movement was released March 2015.
+The book that launched the “No Excuse Mom” movement is being released March 10th!
 It offers a detailed diet plan, home workouts, and strategies to overcome excuses.
+All pre-orders receive Maria Kang’s 60-min Core Workout DVD (three 20-min workouts), her Recipe Booklet and entry to the 12-week challenge beginning Jan 12th!
+Order now on your favorite online retailer’s site.

 All rights reserved.
 No part of this book may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording or by any information storage and retrieval system, without written permission from the author, except for the inclusion of brief quotations in a review.